Notes on the Gospel according to Matthew, Chapter 5

 43 Audistis quia dictum est: Diliges proximum tuum, et odio habebis inimicum tuum.
 44 Ego autem dico vobis: diligite inimicos vestros, benefacite his qui oderunt vos, et orate pro persequentibus et calumniantibus vos: 45 ut sitis filii Patris vestri, qui in cælis est: qui solem suum oriri facit super bonos et malos: et pluit super justos et injustos.
 46 Si enim diligitis eos qui vos diligunt, quam mercedem habebitis? nonne et publicani hoc faciunt?
 47 Et si salutaveritis fratres vestros tantum, quid amplius facitis? nonne et ethnici hoc faciunt?
 48 Estote ergo vos perfecti, sicut et Pater vester cælestis perfectus est.

-The forty-third verse is the opening of the final Antithesis, that on the commandment to “Love thy neighbour as thyself”.
+The forty-third verse is the opening of the final Antithesis, that of the commandment to “Love thy neighbour as thyself”.
 This verse begins like the other Antitheses with a reference to the Old Testament.

 Leviticus 19:18